Euricom/axxes-traineeship-vue-2022/exercises/fundamentals.md

 - Use bootstrap for styling
 - Show image, title, sku and price in table format.
 - Optional
-  - Make an alternative view to show products in panels (and switch between the views)
+  - Make an alternative view to show products in grid and switch between the views
+  - In the product table make the headers clickable to sort rows
   - Provide load more, paging or infinite scrolling
-  - Make the headers clickable to sort rows